 The feelings of intense anxiety, feeling lost, abandoned and totally alone were overwhelming.
 Were it not for one sister in particular and my faith in Almighty God I am not sure where I would be.
 Family relationships have remained unaffected.

-You’ve been taking antidepressants for a while, what have been the worst side effect you have had?
-What has been the best one you’ve taken?
+You’ve been taking antidepressants for a while, what has been the worst side effect you have had?

 The medication that I am on currently is Citalopram from which I am weaning myself off.
 I wouldn't say any of the medications I have been on have been particularly helpful in fact the opposite is true.
 The worst side effect I have experienced would be several transient attacks most recent March last year, fainting and subsequent concussion, brains zaps, difficulties swallowing, post nasal drip, bleeding under the skin (painful), difficulty breathing, aching muscles and joints, the list goes on.